guardeec/datasets/README.md

   <img src="https://github.com/guardeec/datasets/blob/main/readme_img/VK_logo.png?raw=true" alt="vk_logo" width="200" />
 </p>

-MKVK2021 folder contains datasets with bots are real-users from VKontakte social network.
+MKVK2021 folder contains datasets with bots and real-users from VKontakte social network.

-It includes 2 csv files: bots.csv and users.csv
+It includes 2 CSV files: bots.csv and users.csv

 **bots.csv**

-Bots were collected directly from bot-traders by purchasing method (is a ground-truth bot labels).
+Bots were collected directly from bot-traders by purchasing method (is a ground-truth bot label).
-Bots also include bot-trader label and quality label.
+Bots also include bot-trader labels and quality labels.

-The quality was evaluated with expert method based on the description on bot-trader offer:
+The quality was evaluated with the expert method based on the description of bot-trader offer:
 1. Low quality (LOW) means that bots from this company are probably auto-generated accounts that are controlled by software. <br/>
 2. Medium quality (MID) means that bots are probably user-like bots that are controlled by software.  <br/>
-3. High quality (HIGH) means that bots are probably controlled by human or users from an exchange platform (bot-trader pay real users to perform malicious actions for money).
+3. High quality (HIGH) means that bots are probably controlled by humans or users from an exchange platform (bot-trader pays real-users to perform malicious actions for money).

 The bot-trader label:
 1. OLENI and PARIK - classical bot shops.
-2. MARSHRUTKA - bot exchange platform, where one pay real-users for malicious actions (fake reviews, etc.).
+2. MARSHRUTKA - bot exchange platform, where one pays real-users for malicious actions (fake reviews, etc.).

 | Name of bot-trader that provide bots | Quality |
 | --------------------------------- | ------- |